danihEnerex/Enerex-Integration-Test/README.md

    Name = "TestUser2", Email = "testUser2@gmail.com", Password = "800008" <br>
    Name = "TestUser3", Email = "testUser3@gmail.com", Password = "200002" <br>

-2. Once token is obtained this should be used for the communication with the CRUD endpoints in the api
+2. Once token is obtained this should be used for the communication with each one of the CRUD endpoints in the api allowing:
-3. Students information should be displayed on a grid.
+   2.1 Display students information on a grid.
-4. Students had to be deleted and updated.
+   2.2 Students grid should allow deletion and update actions for each student.
-5. Create a view that allow the user to create new students.
+   2.3 Create a view that allows the user to insert new students.

 # Additional Information

-** API communication can be tested again the version inside the compile solution, c# code can be consulted to review the swagger.
+** API communication can be tested again the version inside the compile solution, c# code can be consulted to review the swagger. <br>
 ** Postman collection is also included to review endpoints.
-You will need to update the base url to the one configured on your local machine.
+You will need to update the base url to the one configured on your local machine. <br>

 # Once completed